Vietoris type theorem related to positivity of trigonometric polynomials: Preliminaries

 The partial sum of the Fourier series given by

 has several applications in Fourier analysis.
-In particular, for $b_n=0$ and $a_n=0$ in \eqref{eqn:Fourier-partial-sum}, respectively, we get the trigonometric cosine sum and the trigonometric sine sum respectively.
-Besides Fourier analysis, the positivity of these cosine sum and sine sum has interesting applications and strong literature.
+In particular, for $b_k=0$ and $a_k=0$ in \eqref{eqn:Fourier-partial-sum}, respectively, we get the trigonometric cosine sum and the trigonometric sine sum.
+Besides Fourier analysis, the positivity of these cosine sum and sine sum has interesting applications and vast literature.
 Earlier results corresponding to related sine series appeared in 1755 and for the cosine series appeared in 1848.
 For information in this direction, we refer to \cite[Chapter 4, p.300]{milovanovi-mitrinovi-rassias-1994-book-polynomials} and references therein.
-In this manuscript we are interesting in finding the cosine sum and sine sum for particular case of the coefficients $a_n$ and $b_n$ that has $a_k=b_k=q_k$ where
+In this manuscript we are interested in finding the positivity of cosine sum and sine sum for particular case of the coefficients $a_n$ and $b_n$ that has $a_k=b_k=r_k$ where

 Note that this way of considering same values for $a_k$ and $b_k$, $k\geq 2$ was first given by Vietoris \cite{vietoris-1958} in which $a_k=b_k=\gamma_k$, where $\gamma_k$ is defined as: